NTLSupport/tac/SECURITY.md

 ## Reporting a Vulnerability

-To report an issue, you can directly come to me.
+To report an issue, you can directly come to me..